-Founded in 2006, this website is widely considered the most accurate in terms of home values, boasting a mere 1.65% margin of error.
+Founded in 2006, this website is widely considered the most accurate in terms of home values, boasting a mere 2.14% margin of error for homes that are for sale.
 Its home value algorithm is based on over 500 data points, updated daily from information it pulls directly from MLS listings.
 Plus, they offer instant home value estimates and home reports free of charge.

 Users can not only gauge what a home is worth, but Redfin will even predict what a home will sell for in specific areas based on activity trends.
 Their proprietary Compete Score feature (available in all areas except New York City) can tell you exactly how competitive a market is and what that means for you as a buyer or a seller.

 The Redfin mobile app is easy to navigate and offers listings that are updated every five minutes.
 There, you can track the activity on your home’s listing, search for new properties, and even tour homes via video chat.
 The Redfin app is available through Google Play or in the App Store, where it has a 4.8 out of five rating and more than 753,000 reviews.